 The overwhelming majority of gun background checks take just minutes to clear the would-be buyer.
 Only 2 percent result in a rejection because of a disqualifying record in the shopper’s personal history.

 And then there are the people who slip through the cracks and obtain guns they should have been barred from possessing — sometimes with deadly consequences.
-The gunmen in the Sutherland Springs, Texas, church shooting, Charleston, South Carolina, church massacre, and Virginia Tech rampage each had a history that banned them from owning firearms.
+The perpetrators of February’s workplace shooting in Aurora, Illinois; the church massacres in Sutherland Springs, Texas, and Charleston, South Carolina; and the 2007 rampage at Virginia Tech each had a history that banned them from owning firearms.
 Yet none were stopped, because of omissions and loopholes in the system.

 It’s such cases that expose the hidden complexities of NICS, and the importance of each element functioning the way that it should.

 Given the central role that background checks play in balancing individual Americans’ gun rights and our shared public safety, it’s worth investing a few minutes to understand how they work.